ipalemso/subquery_project/README.md

 # SubQuery - Starter Package

+This is a demo project built for SubQuery Spartan program

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.